Non-Credit Spanish Courses

 Beginning Spanish (Non-Credit)

-This class is a crash course in how to approach foreign language learning.
-Unlike the college courses, there will not be extensive grammatical lectures.
-This class will concentrate in oral practice.
-The participants will be required to practice conversation out of the classroom.
-Do not expect to become bilingual by this course.
-I will be providing weekly handouts and exercises from the workbook/textbook, which will be discussed and used in oral practice in class.
-Spanish courses are open to faculty, staff, TAMU students, and members of the community.
+This free class is a crash course on how to approach Spanish-language learning.
+This 8-week class is part one of a two-semester course.
+The second part will be available in the spring semester.
+Unlike college courses, there will not be extensive grammatical lectures and will concentrate on oral practices.
+The course will provide weekly handouts and exercises, which will introduce grammar, and will be used for oral practices.
+The class will also have a cultural component.
 Children (age 10 and above) may participate in the Beginning Spanish course if accompanied by an adult also taking the course.

 ¡Bienvenidos a nuestra clase de español!

 Course Registration Contact